robotology-legacy/codyco-superbuild/README.md

 For more info on configuring MATLAB software with the codyco-superbuild, please check the [WB-Toolbox README](https://github.com/robotology/WB-Toolbox).

+**Note: the legacy WBI-Toolbox 1.0 (old version of WB-Toolbox) is still enabled by the `CODYCO_USES_WBI_TOOLBOX` flag, but is going to be removed from the codyco-superbuild on June 1st 2016.
+  Please update your Simulink controllers using the [the migration guide from WBI-Toolbox 1.0](doc/Migration.md).**

 Controllers
 -----------
 MATLAB controllers developed in the CoDyCo project are available in the [WBI-Toolbox-controllers](https://github.com/robotology-playground/WBI-Toolbox-controllers) repository.